nikola-vukicevic/breadcrumbs-nvim/README.md

 It is intended to be used with Lualine (even though it's not a full blown Lualine component yet).

 The output can also be used in other places (more on that in the next section).

-* .... apart from some small bugs listed below (and of course, bug reports are very much appreciated.)

-## Bugs

-Sometimes when opening two or more files of different kinds (i.e. files using different LSP servers), there's an error message when entering buffer (but it's a single message and the plugin keeps on working after the message).

 ## Requirements